BIDS-numpy/numpy-paper/letters/editor-response.md

 choice of those who prefer languages like Matlab and R.

 We could not find support for their statement that "vectorization is known to be hard for new programmers".
-While not a focus of our review, we did briefly mention that there are other powerful scientific computing environments:
+Further, while not a focus of our review, we did briefly mention that there are other powerful scientific computing environments:

 > The design of this new tool was informed by other powerful interactive
 > programming languages for scientific computing such as Basis, Yorick,